ValyrianTech/HexGlobe/README.md

 python run.py
 ```

+The backend API will be available at `http://localhost:8000` by default.

 #### Frontend

 Simply open the `frontend/index.html` file in your browser, or serve it using a simple HTTP server: